 A Cheap Upgrade

 Some people may currently own an innerspring or memory foam mattress, whether old or new, but would like to reap the benefits of a latex mattress.
-Considering that a good quality latex mattress can be very expensive compared to the aforementioned types, it makes sense to buy a latex topper and use instead of buying even a budget latex mattress (if one existed).
-Once the topper wears out, if the base mattress is still in good condition, simply buy another topper, over and over until the actual mattress underneath becomes too old and unusable.
+Considering that a good quality latex mattress can be very expensive compared to the types mentioned above, it makes sense to buy a latex topper and use instead of buying even a budget latex mattress (if one existed).
+Once the topper wears out, if the base mattress is still in good condition, buy another topper, over and over until the actual mattress underneath becomes too old and unusable.

 Benefits Of Latex Foam

 - People usually choose latex toppers because it has more elasticity than other types of foam.
 It doesn’t hug the body.
 Instead, it creates a slightly bouncy platform that supports without sagging or becoming too compressed.

 - Even though it’s more elastic than other types of foam, latex keeps you more stable when your partner moves in bed meaning excellent motion isolation.